saroarjahan/Django-appointment-and-booking-system/README.md

 5. pipenv install django

-Copy our whole our project inside django directory and run python .\manage.py runserver
+Copy this  whole oproject inside django directory, browse the app and run python .\manage.py runserver

 After successfully deployment we will  require this User access for the project: